Ghost Rider (2007 film): Cast

 A motorcycle stuntman, who is tricked into making a deal with the demon lord Mephisto thinking that it will save his father from dying, and is subsequently bound to an ancient demon, transformed into a supernatural, fiery, skeletal, monstrous soul hunter, the Ghost Rider.
-As his work for Mephisto continues, he hunts down the demons which have escaped from Hell (a.k.a.
+As his work for Mephisto continues, he hunts down the demons that have escaped from Hell (a.k.a.
 Hate or Hades).